kyma-project/eventing-manager/docs/user/tutorials/evnt-04-change-max-in-flight-in-sub.md

 ## Create a Subscription with Max-In-Flight config

-Create a [Subscription](../resources/evnt-cr-subscription.md) custom resource.
+Create a [Subscription](../resources/evnt-cr-subscription.md) custom resource (CR).
 Subscribe for events of the type: `order.received.v1` and set the `maxInFlightMessages` to `5`, so that Kyma Eventing forwards maximum 5 events in parallel to the sink without waiting for a response.

 <div tabs name="Create a Subscription" group="create-subscription">
   <details open>